 In addition, there are proprietary interfaces and hardware used by cloud vendors.
 These interfaces may create technical incompatibility and instability.

-Furthermore, there are a number of standardization solutions that have been developed to address the problem of vendor lock-in.
+Furthermore, several standardization solutions have been developed to address the problem of vendor lock-in.
 These include the Infrastructure-as-Code (IAC) approach, which defines the desired structures and their connections.
 The desired structures can then be distributed across multiple cloud providers.

 Another issue affecting vendor lock-in is the contractual impediments.
 Changing cloud providers is expensive and can be a lengthy process.
 These impediments can also make migration technically difficult.